 - 2.4.1 Detail your program's screening and assessment process to determine eligibility for shelter and services. - 2.4.2 Describe the tools you will use, the planned assessment process, and how information from the assessment will inform service delivery, including identifying youth victims of trafficking.

 2.5 Case management (0 to 5 points)

-• 2.5.1 Describe how you will conduct case management, including providing services, treatment, and service coordination with partners.
+2.5.1 Describe how you will conduct case management, including providing services, treatment, and service coordination with partners.

-2.6 Life skills training and referrals (0 to 5 points)
+2.6 Aftercare and optional services (0 to 10 points)